Gladstone Regional Council area

-- A larger percentage of resident workers (Public Administration and Safety) travelled to work by Car, as driver (76.4% compared to 59.7%)
+- A larger percentage of resident workers who travelled by car, as driver (76.4% compared to 59.7%)

-- A smaller percentage of resident workers (Public Administration and Safety) travelled to work by Train (0.6% compared to 8.2%)
+- A smaller percentage of resident workers who travelled by train (0.6% compared to 8.2%)

-- A smaller percentage of resident workers (Public Administration and Safety) travelled to work by Bus (0.3% compared to 6.4%)
+- A smaller percentage of resident workers who travelled by bus (0.3% compared to 6.4%)

-- A smaller percentage of resident workers (Public Administration and Safety) travelled to work by Bicycle (0.3% compared to 2.0%)
+- A smaller percentage of resident workers who travelled by bicycle (0.3% compared to 2.0%)

 The largest changes in the method of travel to work of the Public Administration and Safety resident workers in Gladstone Regional Council area between 2011 and 2016 were: